Biden's budget to boost military, raise taxes on billionaires

 The U.S. federal government, on the hook for rising healthcare and social spending, especially for the elderly, has spent more money than it has taken for each of the last 20 years.

-(Reporting by Trevor Hunnicutt; Additional reporting by Mike Stone; Editing by Stephen Coates)
+(Reporting by Trevor Hunnicutt; Additional reporting by Mike Stone and Susan Heavey; Editing by Stephen Coates and Mark Porter)

 ((trevor.hunnicutt@tr.com; +1 (332) 219 1571; twitter.com/TrevorNews; Reuters Messaging: trevor.hunnicutt.thomsonreuters.com@reuters.net))